SciCompKL/CoDiPack/documentation/TutorialB2.md

 }
 ~~~~

 In order to record the derivative for this function we need to create a codi::TapeHelper instance.
-The only difficultiy
+The only difficulty
-here is the choise of the CoDiPack type.
+here is the choice of the CoDiPack type.
 By default all `Reverse` CoDiPack types in codi.hpp are supported by the helper.
-Some features are not available for some types which will be explained later. codi.hpp provides two default type defintions
+Some features are not available for some types which will be explained later. codi.hpp provides two default type definitions
 codi::JacobianComputationType and codi::HessianComputationType which can also be used in the helper class.
 The first one
 supports Jacobian computations and the second one supports Hessian and Jacobian computations.
 So a basic setup of a
 codi::TapeHelper is: